Lucas-Luwa/Computer-Organization-and-Programming/README.md

-# CS2110
+# Computer Organization and Programming
-CS 2110 (Computer Organization and Programming) Homeworks taught by Dr. Southern at Georgia Tech in Fall 2021.
+Computer Organization and Programming (CS 2110) Homeworks taught by Dr. Southern at Georgia Tech in Fall 2021.